Skip to main content

 Protocol #5: Quarterly Bloodwork Panel

-What he tests: His standard panel includes CBC, lipid panel, glucose, A1C, hormones (testosterone, free T, SHBG, estradiol), liver enzymes, kidney function, thyroid, inflammatory markers (hs-CRP), and Vitamin D. He's said he does this every 3–4 months.
+What he tests: CBC, lipid panel, glucose, A1C, hormones (testosterone, free T, SHBG, estradiol), liver enzymes, kidney function, thyroid, hs-CRP, vitamin D. Tests every 3–4 months.

 What to order: